 Small business owners are easily some of the busiest people out there.
 As a small business owner, there is a whole lot on your plate.
 You don’t tend to have lots of employees working for you, which means you almost need to be the jack of all trades, taking on many roles within your company.
 Not only that but often there are no such things as set hours Monday to Friday, 9am-5pm and you tend to work pretty much whenever needed.

 If you’ve been feeling as though you’ve been away more than usual, and you’ve got a big international business trip coming up, you may have a unique opportunity in front of you.
-While the goal is to be productive from a business standpoint, it may also be possible to combine it with a fabulous family getaway.
+While the goal is to be productive from a business standpoint, it may also be possible to combine it with a fabulous family getaway and visit various family attractions and make plans like going on a molokini snorkel tour.
 Here are some practical tips and advice you can use to seamlessly marry the two types of travel.

 Get Everyone’s Travel Documents in Order

 First things first, in order to travel internationally everyone will need a valid passport.
 Now is the time to look into passport renewal for the whole family.
 The great news is that you can renew a passport online, which can save a whole lot of time and inconvenience.
 Ideally, you want to renew a passport during the off-season, as the waiting period will be much shorter.
 The off-season is relatively short, unfortunately, and runs from September until the end of December.
 For any flight complications and compensation concerns, go to https://euflightcompensation.com/.

 As for how to go about renewal, you can renew a passport in a few different ways.
 To help you through the passport renewal process, you can also use the UK Passport Company.
 It offers advice and UK passport services, which mean the stress and confusion are taken out of the mix.
 If your trip is just a couple of weeks away, it can be even more beneficial.
 Their website is also filled with tips and facts regarding travel around the world.